klei22/from-and-to-midi/README.md

     * remove excess precision from time (remove just enough decimals so it sounds good)
     * remove the decimal of course (probably standardize to hundreths of a second)
     * put the time into a higher base to accelerate quantization
+    * consider putting start time and duration
+        + the duration will be the preprocessed difference of the start and end
+        + really wish we could just train the network to know how to take the difference of the two times in high bases... might actualy be able to try this to see if the loss decreases...
 - pitch
     * quantize the pitch into a higher base
     * **base 12** so that it has automatic octaves (of course!)